Intimate Weddings and Elopements in New Orleans

 If you are eloping in New Orleans and plan to just have a brief ceremony in the French Quarter, a park, or the courthouse, photographing this ceremony along with an elopement portrait session is a wonderful way to document the beginning of your new life together as a married couple.

 Elopements are typically single location shoots, where we'll do our portraits in the same general area as the ceremony, and an hour or two of photography time is usually sufficient.
-But occasionally multiple locations are needed, such as when the ceremony takes place in the courthouse, but then portraits in the French Quarter.
-In those cases, generally a minimum of two hours of coverage is needed to accommodate this.
+But occasionally multiple locations are needed, such as when the ceremony takes place at the courthouse or in a park, but then we also want to do some portraits in the French Quarter.
+In those cases, generally a minimum of two hours of coverage is needed to accommodate this, sometimes as much as three or four hours if several locations want to be used.

 Given the evolving meaning of the word elope in common usage, the line between an elopement and an intimate wedding is pretty fuzzy.
 From my perspective, I consider an elopement to consist of just a small ceremony, usually on a weekday (and sometimes with a very small number of guests in attendance) along with some portraits of the couple, usually all at one location, and typically lasting one or two hours.